 Methodology: The study was done using a self-administered questionnaire.
 A total of 381 undergraduate students of medical and non-medical universities were included.
-Please write main points of the research methodology applied.

-Results: The mean age of participants was 20.45 ± 3.67 years.
+Results: The mean age of participants was $20.45 \pm 3.67$ years.
 97% of the candidates had heard about breast cancer out of which only 65.4% were aware about its high prevalence rate in Karachi, Pakistan.
 A good proportion of candidates i.e. 78% of participants had good knowledge of breast self examination out of which only 43.8% knew how to perform it but just 24.9% actually performed it.